Law

 EU Law for Non-Lawyers

-This course will provide you with a clear overview of the EU, its structure, regulatory competences and internal procedures.
-It will also help you navigate through the jungle of various legal acts that are adopted at the EU level and to gain confidence when reading and analysing EU law-related documents.
+This course aims to provide you with a clear overview of the EU, its structure, regulatory competences and internal procedures.
+It will also help you to navigate through the jungle of various legal acts that are adopted at the EU level, and to gain confidence when reading and analysing EU law-related documents.
 In addition, you will become familiar with different ways of challenging breaches of EU law before the Court of Justice of the EU.

 About this course

-This two-day course will provide you with a concentrated, in-depth introduction into the legal system of the EU and the most important principles governing the enforcement of European Union law.
+This course will provide you with a concentrated, in-depth introduction to the legal system of the EU and the most important principles governing the enforcement of European Union law.

-This module studies the repartition of competences of the EU and Member States in the regulation of policy sectors, analyses in detail the typology of EU legal acts adopted at the EU level, and comments on their respective legal force and their impact on state authorities and individuals.
+The first part of the course studies the repartition of competences of the EU and Member States in the regulation of policy sectors, analyses in detail the typology of EU legal acts adopted at the EU level, and comments on their respective legal force along with their impact on state authorities and individuals.
 Finally, it evokes the fundamental concepts (primacy, direct effect, state liability, etc.) governing the relations between EU and national law, and their practical consequences on the daily work of national magistrates, law enforcers, members of the legislative authorities, etc.

 Course methodology

-The course will be delivered online.
-Each of the two modules of the tutorial features a number of sessions where an EIPA expert will analyse key legal topics illustrated with examples.
+The course includes several sessions that analyse key legal topics using practical case examples.
+Particular importance is given to the case law of EU courts and national constitutional courts in order to emphasise the practical implications of EU membership for national legal orders.
 Participants will be able to interact with experts throughout the day and especially at the various Q&A periods following each respective content session.

-Moreover, in order to ensure an enhanced learning outcome for participants, the programme of each of the modules in the course proposes various practical exercises and group discussions, resulting in a high level of dynamism, the opportunity to ask questions, share experiences, address practical legal problems, etc.
+Moreover, in order to ensure an enhanced learning outcome for participants, the programme proposes various practical examples and group discussions, resulting in a high level of dynamism, the opportunity to ask questions, share experiences, address practical legal problems, etc.

-Private individuals, professionals of companies and the non-governmental sector, and civil servants (of both Member States and candidate countries) deal with various entities or organs of the EU administration and go through a plethora of EU documents in the accomplishment of their routine professional tasks (legal approximation efforts, participation in EU projects, EU funding, litigation, etc.).
-This course aims at providing these professionals with a clear overview of the EU, its structure, regulatory competences and internal procedures.
-It will also help them navigate through the jungle of various legal acts that are adopted at the EU level and to gain confidence when reading and analysing EU law-related documents.
-In addition, they will become familiar with different ways of challenging breaches of EU law before the Court of Justice of the EU.
+This course aims to provide you with a clear overview of the EU, its structure, regulatory competences and internal procedures.
+It will also help you to navigate through the jungle of various legal acts that are adopted at the EU level, and to gain confidence when reading and analysing EU law-related documents.
+In addition, you will become familiar with different ways of challenging breaches of EU law before the Court of Justice of the EU.

-• Public sector employees from Member States and Candidates and pre-Candidates administrations in charge of, or involved in, the transposition of EU law and in the administrative application of EU legal requirements;
+• Public sector employees from Member States and candidates/pre-candidates’ administrations in charge of, or involved in, the transposition of EU law and in the administrative application of EU legal requirements;

 • Elected officials from the above-mentioned entities, holding a political mandate and responsible for conceiving and devising public policy on the basis of EU demands and requirements;

-• Civil servant and personnel from EU institutions, offices and agencies;
+• Civil servants from EU institutions, offices and agencies;

 Programme Organiser